okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/device-authorization-grant/main/index.md

 <ApiLifecycle access="ea" /><br>

 The Device Authorization feature is an OAuth 2.0 grant type.
-It allows you <!-- allows users --> to sign in to input constrained devices and also to devices that lack support to web browsers natively <!-- how about saying....and also to devices with no browser rather than "that lack support to web browsers natively".
-Also, give an example, like smart TVs, digital picture frames, and printers-->.
-The OAuth 2.0 grant <!-- be sure to just call this what it is and be specific - it's the Device Authorization grant type (which IS an OAuth 2.0 grant type, but it is specifically called the Device Authorization grant type) --> enables you to use a secondary device, such as a laptop or mobile phone, to complete sign-in to applications that run on such devices.
+It allows users to sign in to input constrained devices and also to devices with no browser, such as smart TVs, digital picture frames, and printers.
+The Device Authorization grant type enables you to use a secondary device, such as a laptop or mobile phone, to complete sign-in to applications that run on such devices.

-The Device Authorization feature can be accessed in your Okta preview and prod environment. <!-- don't need to say this - the EA flag and the announcement in the release notes is where that type of info goes --> It is available through the Okta Identity Engine and Okta Classic pipeline.
-You can enable the feature on your Okta org in the Admin Console. <!-- The Device Authorization feature is available for both Okta Classic and Okta Identity Engine orgs.
-You can enable this feature yourself in your org.
-Tell them how to do that here with a few bulleted steps.
+The Device Authorization feature is available for both Okta Classic and Okta Identity Engine orgs.
+You can enable this feature yourself in your org. <!-- Tell them how to do that here with a few bulleted steps.
 Hint: info is also in the Native SSO guide.... -->

 <!-- are you doing nutritional facts for this guide?
 If not, then you need to include this section: